 SECTION 6.1.
-The Department of Health and Human Services shall ensure that the existing DHHS Customer Service hotline is responsive to questions posed by a Medicaid beneficiary or provider or by the general public that are related to the rollout of Medicaid Transformation during the 2019-2020 fiscal year.
+The Department of Health and Human Services shall ensure that the existing DHHS Customer Service hotline is responsive to questions posed by a Medicaid beneficiary or provider or by the general public that are related to the rollout of Medicaid Transformation.